VAIJ-TEJAS/Articles/Mastering Web Scraping with Python/draft1.md

 		}
 This ensures that `JsonWriterPipeline` executes before `HtmlWriterPipeline`.
 These pipelines are defined in the next step.

-5. Navigate to `pipelines.py` file.
-Processing of the scraped data, including cleansing, verifying, storing, and exporting, is handled via pipelines.
-Multiple pipelines can be defined in this file.
+5. Navigate to `pipelines.py`.
+This file handles data processing, including cleansing, verifying, storing, and exporting.
+Multiple pipelines can be defined here.

 		import json
 		class JsonWriterPipeline: